yenhsianghuang/15-466-f18-game0/README.md

 Difficulties Encountered:

 The most difficult part of this game is checking whether current game is solvable.
-Instead of coming up with a brilliant algorithm, I added a reset function that allows players to start a new game when they stuck.
-One thing I also want to mention is updating the board state.
-I stored the board state in a 2D matrix, and the indexing for update board state was different for four directions.
+Instead of coming up with a brilliant algorithm, I add a reset function that allows players to start a new game when they stuck.

+Another thing I want to mention is updating the board state.
+I maintain the board state in a 2D matrix, and the indexing for updating board state is different in four directions.
 It's simple but annoying.

 Good Code:

 The conditional recursive call at the end of generate_new_stage() function would be the highlight.
 Checking the validity is hard, as described before.
-Hence, I simply check for the number of white and black pieces to validate current board state.
-If the board is invalid, call itself to generate again!
+Hence, I simply check the number of white and black pieces to validate current board state.
+If the board is invalid, call itself to re-generate!

 This feature would barely be used since it's unlikely the random function generates either zero black or zero white piece; however, it avoids obvious invalid situation by very simple implementation.

 # Using This Base Code